Code-with-UsmanG/DSA-Project-Treasure-Hunting-Game/Readme.md

 ## Description

 The **Maze Game** is an interactive, graphical C++ application that demonstrates the practical application of various data structures and algorithms.
-Players navigate through a maze with increasing difficulty, utilizing pathfinding algorithms to find a solution while avoiding obstacles.
+Players navigate through a maze with increasing difficulty, utilizing **pathfinding algorithms** to find a solution while avoiding obstacles.

-This project uses a **GUI-based interface** built in C++ using Visual Studio 2022, providing an engaging user experience.

-The game now features **randomly generated mazes** instead of hardcoded ones, DFS and BFS are implemented to generate valid paths from the start to the finish of each level.
+This project features a **GUI-based interface** built in **C++ using Visual Studio 2022**, ensuring an engaging user experience.
+Instead of predefined mazes, the game now **generates random mazes** dynamically using **Depth-First Search (DFS) and Breadth-First Search (BFS)** to create valid paths from the start to the finish of each level.

 ---

 ## Features

+- **Dynamic maze generation** using DFS and BFS for unique challenges in every session.
-- **Customizable maze environment** for dynamic gameplay.
+- **Customizable maze environment** with varied obstacles and difficulty settings.
-- **Randomly generated mazes** with each game session for varied challenges.
-- **Pathfinding algorithm** DFS and BFS are used in this version to find a valid path from start to end.
+- **Pathfinding Algorithms** implemented to ensure solvable mazes.
 - **Multiple difficulty levels** with increasing maze complexity.
-Total Levels are set to 5 but can be increased by just changing the value of Total Mazes globally.
+The default is **5 levels**, but this can be adjusted globally.
-- **Interactive gameplay** using intuitive commands to navigate the maze.
+- **Interactive gameplay** with intuitive controls for smooth navigation.
-- **Bonus points** for completing levels efficiently.
+- **Bonus points system** for faster level completion.
 - **Teleportation functionality** to transition between maze levels.
 - **Smooth GUI** for enhanced visual appeal and user interaction.